The sports fan: passionate, colorful, excited… annoying? There are countless sports fan types.

 There’s a certain breed of fan out there – a group very much unlike the rest of us.
 C’mon football fan, you can name plenty of fans that are like “nails on a chalkboard” to you.

-Allow me to go all “Lewis Black” on this blog and explain what I mean, in the form of the top seven types of fans that drive me crazy… **
+Allow me to go all “Lewis Black” on this blog.
+Don’t worry, I’ll explain, in the form of the top seven types of fans that drive me absolutely crazy.

 Signs are a common sight at sporting events.
 People want to express their right to free speech, show support for their team, or get on TV.
 I get it–but the next time you’re creating a sign, how about some creativity?
 Signs like “SportsCenter is next” or whatever else…those are getting older than Brett Favre’s coming out of retirement parties.